ArcInstitute/Lizard-Wizard/README.md

 ## Parameters

 The pipeline has many configurable parameters that can be set via command line or config files.
-See either `nextflow.config` or the [Parameter Tutorial](./parameter_tutorial.md) for detailed information about setting these parameters for your specific data type.
+See either `nextflow.config` or the general [Tutorial](docs/lizardwizard_tutorial.md) for detailed information about setting these parameters for your specific data type.

 Key parameters include: